Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 No. At the outset of residency, the facility should have specified how termination of residency can occur, and retaliation for filing a claim related to abuse, neglect, or potential medical negligence should not be among the reasons a nursing facility can terminate residency.

-The length of time to bring a claim varies depending on the type of facility.
+The time it takes to bring a claim varies depending on the type of facility.
 Contacting an experienced nursing home abuse or neglect attorney can be critical in determining your rights and the timeframe for filing a claim.

-Are there any special requirements for filing an abuse, neglect, or nursing home medical negligence claim in Columbia?
+Are there any special requirements for filing an abuse, neglect, or nursing home medical negligence claim? – Columbia Nursing Home Abuse Lawyers

 Depending on the allegations, some claims against long-term care and skilled nursing facilities may require an expert to identify the applicable standard of care and ways that the facility fell below that standard.
 The nursing home medical negligence, and abuse and neglect attorneys at the Strom Law Firm can talk to you about whether your potential case requires an expert.